-To the Administrative Committee Eagle Materials Inc. Hourly Profit Sharing Plan:
+To the Administrative Committee Profit Sharing and Retirement Plan of Eagle Materials Inc.:

-We have audited the accompanying statements of net assets available for benefits of the Eagle Materials Inc. Hourly Profit Sharing Plan (the "Plan") as of December 31, 2010 and 2009, and the related statement of changes in net assets available for benefits for the year ended December 31, 2010.
+We have audited the accompanying statements of net assets available for benefits of the Profit Sharing and Retirement Plan of Eagle Materials Inc. (the "Plan") as of December 31, 2010 and 2009, and the related statement of changes in net assets available for benefits for the year ended December 31, 2010.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.